mdziedzinski/VisitedPlacesApp/README.md

 ![Design preview of the app](./preview.png)

-:construction: App in progress, preview and live app will be here soon :construction:
+:construction: App under construction, live app will be here soon :construction:

 ## Welcome! 👋